2730938958/2730938958.github.io/_pages/about.md

 ---
 permalink: /
-title: "A novice programmer"
+title: "Brief Introduction"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Currently a BSc software engineering student.
+I am currently a BSc software engineering student.
 For more details and project experience, please move to my github repository.